robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Caribou are gregarious ungulates with fission-fusion dynamics (Lesmerises, Johnson and St-Laurent 2018) that display temporal and spatial variation in social networks (Peignier et al. 2019).
-In winter, caribou dig holes in the snow, termed craters, to access forage (Bergerud 1974).
-Cratering is presumed to be a costly behaviour and as a result, caribou tend to occupy and re-use craters once they are established. <!-- and there is considerably less access to forage than when the landscape is snow-free.--> Importantly, craters exist on the landscape at multiple scales: the crater scale (a single crater), the feeding area scale (multiple craters in close proximity), and the winter range scale (all craters within an individual’s range) (Mayor et al. 2009).
-Access to forage is seasonally heterogeneous depending on snow cover and, in winter, variable distribution of craters on the landscape.
+In winter, caribou dig holes, termed craters, to access forage beneath the snow (Bergerud 1974).
+Cratering is presumed to be a costly behaviour and as a result, caribou tend to occupy and re-use craters once they are established.
+Importantly, craters exist on the landscape at multiple
+scales: the crater scale (a single crater), the feeding area scale (multiple craters in close proximity), and the winter range scale (all craters within an individual’s range) (Mayor et al. 2009).
+Access to forage is therefore heterogeneous in winter depending on snow cover and distribution of craters on the landscape.

 ## Caribou location data